RonniKahalani/eeg-commander/README.md

 # EEG Commander
 EEG Commander offers a generic and declarative way to turn brain signal patterns into real-wolrd actions.
 Check out the Google Slides: [EEG Commander Introduction](https://docs.google.com/presentation/d/1lEOeM68fSkk5HG2CAB10j1WqsvjgeOr76yQdEa2zMGg/edit?usp=sharing).

+## The big question
+- Do I need to invest in an EEG device to be able to play with EEG Commander?

+No, this app includes a configurable EEG simulator, so nothing is holding you back from trying out the app.

 ## The Software
 - [Features](/docs/FEATURES.md)
 - [Patterns](/docs/PATTERNS.md)